jewettaij/moltemplate/examples/all_atom/force_field_AMBER/waterTIP3P+isobutane/README.md

 Isobutane and water phase separation example
 ==============
 A mixture of two small organic molecules using the *AMBER/GAFF* force field.
 In this example, the water molecules were initially arranged in a rectangular lattice.
-The isobutane molecules were also arranged in a lattice, and were shifted to avoid overlap with the water molecules. *(See the [system.lt file](./moltemplate_files/system.lt) for details.)*  The two types of molecules phase separate over the course of a few hundred ps.
+The isobutane molecules were also arranged in a lattice, and were shifted to avoid overlap with the water molecules. *(Alternatively, you can create a single lattice and specify the number of isobutane and water molecules you want in it using moltemplate's "new random([],[])" command, which is explained in the manual.
+This gives you more control over the concentration of each ingredient.
+You can also use PACKMOL to create random mixtures of molecules.)*  The two types of molecules phase separate over the course of a few hundred ps.
 The GAFF parameters are applied only to the isobutane molecule.
 (The water molecule paramters are defined explicitly in the "force_fields/tip3p_2004.lt" file distributed with moltemplate.)

 #### Images

 <img src="images/isobutane.jpg" width=110> <img src="images/plus.svg" height=80> <img src="images/water.jpg" width=110> <img src="images/rightarrow.svg" height=80> <img src="images/water+isobutane_t=0_LR.jpg" width=150> <img src="images/rightarrow.svg" height=80> <img src="images/water+isobutane_t=840ps_LR.jpg" width=150>

-*(Alternatively, you can create a single lattice and specify the number of isobutane and water molecules you want in it using moltemplate's "new random([],[])" command, which is explained in the manual.
-You can also use PACKMOL to create random mixtures of molecules.)*
+The number of molecules, positions, and simulation box size can be controlled by editing the [system.lt file](moltemplate_files/system.lt).
+The simulation contitions can be controlled by editing the [run.in.npt file](run.in.npt).

 ### *WARNING: The atomic charges in this examples are not correct*